Good memories of beachside Mojitos

 Looking for a good mojito recipe?
 Check these out:

 A spin on a mojito (nojito)

-I’m going to call this a faux frozen mojito but it is likely more accurately a frozen english nojito.
+I’m going to call this a faux frozen mojito or virgin mojito but it is likely more accurately a frozen English nojito.
 Whatever you call it – you should call it Delicious!
-This concoction mixes my love of mojitos with my love of slurpees.
+This concoction mixes my love of mojitos with my love of Slurpees.
 Truly the best of both worlds and it won’t leave you with a hangover.
 Plus, if you really are looking for the real deal, just add Rum or Gin.

 So what is needed to make this virgin mojito recipe?

 This mocktail recipe requires lime, fresh mint, soda water, or better yet Sprite Zero and lots of ice.
 You can add a touch of Stevia or simple syrup if preferred.
 Unlike the classic mojito which requires muddling the mint in a glass of ice, we are going to blend this all up in the blender.
 Super easy, delicious, and a refreshing drink that is perfect for enjoying on a summer day.